tsps40642/Predictive_Analysis_on_Wholesale_Distribution_Optimization_Task/Predictive_Analysis_on_Wholesale_Distribution_Optimization_Task.md

 label we use in the managerial document is from hierarchical clustering, since the cluster labels of k-means clustering are different each time (same pattern, different labels assigned)
-5. Evaluate Clustering Solutions: SSE, cluster plot, and Slihouette Coefficient
+5. Evaluate Clustering Solutions: SSE, cluster plot, and Silhouette Coefficient
 6. Analysis after clustering
 7. Summary for clustering and other analysis results